GaelVaroquaux/website/content/science/comparing_distributions_l1.rst

    :width: 70%
    :align: center

-There is a lot of information in the proximity between observed data points in the original measurement space (here geographic coordinates).
+There is a lot of information in how close observed data points lie in the original measurement space (here geographic coordinates).
 Kernel methods arise naturally to capture this information.
 They can be applied to distributions, building representatives of distributions:
 `Kernel embeddings of distributions